 "I also hear that you have been engaging in Muggle torture," he said, a touch of amusement crinkling his inhuman eyes, and she couldn't discern whether he was admonishing or praising her.

 Hermione felt her face grow hot under her mask.
 "You hear right, my Lord."

 The other Death Eaters gasped and gaped at her.
-Voldemort gave her a scrutinising look, then walked further along the circle.
+Voldemort gave her a scrutinising look, then walked past her.

-"My Lord, I wasn't informed of last night's attack," she said once the last Death Eater had closed the door behind him.
-"If I had known … I would've told you, I swear I would have!
-I wouldn't have let it happen –"
+"My Lord, I wasn't informed of last night's attack," she said once the last Death Eater to leave (Bellatrix) had closed the door behind her.
+"If I had known, I would've told you, I swear I would have!
+I wouldn't have let it happen."

 "Why weren't you informed?" he cut in, his voice cold as ice.

 Hermione stopped talking suddenly.
 "I don't know, my Lord."